 Best Food to Try in Granada

 - Churros con Chocolate – Fried dough served with thick, rich hot chocolate.
+A must for breakfast or a late-night snack.

 Where to Stay in Granada?